ibm-cloud-docs/Cloudant/tutorials/create_query.md

 > **Note:** If there is no available defined index that matches the specified query, then Cloudant
 > uses the `_all_docs` index.

-For this exercise, we create two indexes so we can run the queries in later exercises.
-When you run a query, Cloudant looks for an index that can execute the `sort` you defined in your query.
-If it doesn't find an index, it returns an error that says no suitable index was found.
-The indexes we create in this exercise will work with the queries we run in later exercises.
+For this exercise, we create two indexes.
+An index defines the fields that can be used in a query.
+If you create a query and Cloudant Query cannot find an index with matching fields, it returns an error that says no suitable index was found.
+The indexes we create here contain the fields that the queries we run in later exercises use.

 To create an index to use when running a simple query: